infews/infews.github.io/source/articles/2020-11-05-the-continuous-delivery-test.html.md

 ## Does the Product Owner accept work by exercising it in the product and with low latency?

-A test suite that tells everyone the current status of the product.
+A test suite tells everyone the current status of the product.
 CI will catch integration problems, broken features, or bug regressions.
-But what about that status new work?
+But what about that status of new work?

 New work should only ship to production when the Product Manager approves it.
 A staging deployment that has the latest green build of the product enables them to review new work.
 This is the opportunity to tell developers, “Great work!
 Let’s get it in front of users,” or, “Oops.
 This doesn’t work as we discussed.
 Let’s try again.”